Part D Costs

 - Medications used for cosmetic purposes

 Covered drugs are then placed into tiers.
 Common, generic medications are placed in lower tiers and have lower costs than those in higher tiers.
 Often, medications in the first tier do not apply to the plan’s deductible.
 Specialty, name-brand medications are placed in higher tiers and have a higher coinsurance cost.
 The tier definitions are not standardized across all plans, but approximately 95% of Part D plans and 76% of MAPD plans use the same definitions to classify the covered medications.
+Drug cost will vary depending on the tier a specific drug falls into.
+The higher the tier, the higher the drug cost.

 The five prescription drug tiers are as follows: